Oak Foundation International Human Rights Programme Fellowship

 - You will already have the right to undertake a paid fellowship in the UK.

-The successful candidate will work at the Oak Foundation’s central London office for 4-5 days per week, from 9am to 5pm, negotiated according to need.
+The successful candidate will work at the Oak Foundation’s central London office for 4-5 days per week, negotiated according to need.
 It will be a six-month placement, with a possible extension, subject to review.

 A stipend of £90 per day worked in the office is available to cover travel expenses and living allowance.